pmlmodelling/nctoolkit/docs/source/variables.rst

     data.multiply(10)

-These methods will also let you use other datasets or NetCDF files.
+These methods will also let you use other datasets or netCDF files.
 So, you could add the values in a dataset data2 to a dataset called data1 as follows: